Laminaria nigripes

 Laminaria nigripes is a species of kelp found in the North Atlantic and North Pacific within Arctic and subarctic waters including Vancouver Island, Haida Gawaii, Greenland, Iceland, Norway, Downeast Maine, and the Bay of Fundy.
 The species may be found exclusively in the Arctic, but frequent misidentification of samples has led to speculation and debate over whether the actual range is subarctic or Arctic.
-The species is commonly confused with Laminaria digitata and Laminaria hyperborea and is at risk from climate change.
+The species is commonly confused with L. digitata and L. hyperborea and is at risk from climate change.

-Phylogony
+Phylogeny

-Laminaria nigripes is a species within the genus Laminaria.
-The genus Laminaria is in the family Laminariaceae which is one of eight families in the order of Laminariales.
-The class of Phaeophyceae includes the order of Laminariales.
-Phaeophyceae are brown algae commonly referred to as kelp.
-Laminaria nigripes was first described in 1868 under the name Saccharina nigripes by Jacob Agardh in Spitsbergen, Norway.
+Laminaria nigripes is a species within the genus Laminaria in the family Laminariaceae, which is one of eight families in the order of Laminariales.
+Laminariales are in the class Phaeophyceae, or brown algae, which are commonly referred to as kelp.
+L. nigripes was first described in 1868 under the name Saccharina nigripes by Jacob Georg Agardh in Spitsbergen, Norway.

 Saccharina

-Recent molecular genetic insight has led some researchers to suggest that the genetic species known as Laminaria nigripes ought to be a part of the genus Saccharina.
+Recent molecular genetic insight has led some researchers to suggest that the genetic species known as L. nigripes ought to be a part of the genus Saccharina.
 Specifically, the genus Saccharina Stackhouse from 1809 is proposed for revival.
 The revived Saccharina Stackhouse would include the genera Hedophyllum and Kjellmaniella, the species Cymathaere japonica, and certain species from Laminaria.
-With the re-establishment of Saccharina Stackhouse, Laminaria nigripes would be renamed Saccharina nigripes.
+With the re-establishment of Saccharina Stackhouse, L. nigripes would be renamed Saccharina nigripes.

 Hedophyllum

 Additional phylogenetic and molecular genetic research has added the possibility that the genus Saccharina is actually a clade containing the genera Anthrothamnus, Hedophyllum, Kjellmaniella, and Saccharina.
-Under this phylogenetic model, Laminaria nigripes would fall under the reinstated genus Hedophyllum 1901 Setchell as Hedophyllum nigripes.
-Part of the reasoning behind the proposed switch is bringing Laminaria nigripes and its closest known relative, Saccharina subsessilis, together on the phylogenetic tree.
-Saccharina subessilis would become Hedophyllum subsessilis and be the lectotype species for Laminaria nigripes.
+Under this phylogenetic model, L. nigripes would fall under the reinstated genus Hedophyllum 1901 Setchell as Hedophyllum nigripes.
+Part of the reasoning behind the proposed switch is bringing L. nigripes and its closest known relative, Saccharina subsessilis, together on the phylogenetic tree.
+Saccharina subessilis would become Hedophyllum subsessilis and be the lectotype species for L. nigripes.
 In addition to H. nigripes and H. subsessilis, the genus Hedophyllum would contain the species H. bongardiana, H. dentigera, H. druehlii, and H. sessilis.
 The species within the Hedophyllum genus have flexible stipes and lack tissue cavitation, true branching, and split branching.

 Misidentification

-Because the digitate blade of Laminaria nigripes is similar to the blade of Laminaria digitata, Laminaria nigripes samples are commonly misidentified as Laminaria digitata in the Maritime Provinces of Canada and the Northwest Atlantic which has contributed to fewer reportings of Laminaria nigripes in that region.
-Additionally, Laminaria nigripes is often confused with Laminaria hyperborea in Europe.
+Because the digitate blade of L. nigripes is similar to the blade of L. digitata, L. nigripes samples are commonly misidentified as L. digitata in the Maritime Provinces of Canada and the Northwest Atlantic which has contributed to fewer reportings of L. nigripes in that region.
+Additionally, L. nigripes is often confused with L. hyperborea in Europe.
 In addition to the similar blade morphology, the difficulty of correctly identifying a sample via mucilage ducts has added further confusion.
-Because there is confusion around the identification of Laminaria nigripes and similar species, the genetic species of Laminaria nigripes has been referred to by multiple names including Saccharina nigripes, Hedophyllum nigripes, Saccharina groelandica, and Laminaria bongardiana.
+Because there is confusion around the identification of L. nigripes and similar species, the genetic species of L. nigripes has been referred to by multiple names including Saccharina nigripes, Hedophyllum nigripes, Saccharina groelandica, and L. bongardiana.